Skip to main content

 2. Client TLS - Secures outgoing connections from SSV-Signer to Web3Signer

-The TLS implementation is designed to match Web3Signer's TLS approach exactly, ensuring compatibility and simplifying configuration for users who are already familiar with Web3Signer.
+The TLS implementation is designed to match Web3Signer's TLS approach exactly, ensuring compatibility and simplifying configuration for users who already know Web3Signer.

 1. Using PKCS12 Keystores